-Assange’s lawyer, Per Samuelsson, was reportedly left standing outside the embassy because Marianne Ny left him off the official list of invitees.
+Assange’s lawyer, Per Samuelsson, was reportedly left standing outside the embassy because Swedish prosecutor Marianne Ny had left him off the official list of invitees.
 Assange went ahead with the questioning anyway.

 “We have requested this interview repeatedly since 2010,” said Samuelsson.
 “Julian Assange has always wanted to tell his version to the Swedish police.
 He wants a chance to clear his name.
 We hope the investigation will be closed then.”